Control Flow

 Kinds of Control Flow

-A computation is made up of multiple lines of execution.
+A computation is made up of one or more lines of execution.

 How exactly execution proceeds within a line is known as control flow.